elearning-evolve/BigBlueButton-WordPress-Plugin/README.md

 **How can users view recordings?**

-By default, each room will have its own page, which will display the room description, join button, and recordings.
+By default, the recordings display under each room created under BBB Rooms -> All Rooms.

+* To place recordings on a separate post/page, use the shortcode `[bigbluebutton type=recording]`, with the room token of the desired recording e.g:
+`[bigbluebutton type=recording token=z2xxx]`
-To place recordings on a separate post/page, use the shortcode `[bigbluebutton type="recording"]`, with the room tokens of the desired recordings.
-For example, the recordings for the tokens, token1, token2 can be displayed using, `[bigbluebutton type="recording" token="token1, token2"]`
+* To place multiple recordings on a separate post/page, use the shortcode `[bigbluebutton type=recording]`, with the room tokens of the desired recording e.g:
+`[bigbluebutton type=recording token=z2xxx,z2yyy]`

 **How to let users select a specific BBB room to join from frontend**

-Insert the token of your BBB Room that you would like the users to select from in the shortcode with this format, `[bigbluebutton token="token1,token2"]`
+Insert the token of your BBB Room that you would like the users to select from in the shortcode with this format, `[bigbluebutton token=z2xxx,z2yyy]`

 **Which users are required to enter the Name and Access Code on room join form?**
 * *For non-logged in users:* The Name & Access Code will be always required.